 We've got a friend, a friend who is having a problem.
 It's a problem that a lot of people probably have, but most probably don't know about it.

 There is some conventional wisdom out there that would have everyone believe that the younger generations are inherently better at protecting themselves online than the older generations.
 The logic goes that since these younger people have grown up with computers, they are inherently more savvy.
 My work experience tells me that these people tend to be larger PITAs.
 They feel as if they are owed a computer that functions perfectly all of the time.
-Of course, since they've been told that they are naturally better with the tool that they have been provided since it's always been a part of their life.

-Well in the same way that new college grads are the tech gurus that they think they are, your kids don't know how to protect themselves on the internet.
+Well in the same way that new college grads aren't always the tech gurus that they think they are, your kids don't know how to protect themselves on the internet.
 They can protect themselves from the threats online about as well as they can protect themselves from a marauding horde of visigoths wreaking havoc in the mall.
 And it gets even worse if they don't want to protect themselves.

 So it's up to us, as parents, to lay down the law and be good stewards of our networks at home.

 I know that someone out there is asking themselves, "Network?
 I don't have a network."
 If you have more than one computer, and if you have a router (wireless or otherwise), then you have a network, and it is your responsibility to make sure that it is used appropriately.